 Many Baylor students are San Antonio, Texas-bound following college.
 Houston, Texas is also a common destination for Baylor grads and offers the best pay with a median salary of $89K.
 On the flipside, the lowest-paying city popular among Baylor grads is Dallas, Texas (median compensation is about $53K).
 Close-by Austin, Texas and Nashville, Tenn. are also desirable cities among Baylor alumni.

 Baylor grads who hold a medical degree can expect to fare better than most fellow alumni, earning an average $141K per year.
 Those with a Bachelor of Science in Bachelor of Science (BS / BSc) face salaries on the lower end, coming in at an average around $51K per year.

 Former Bears who have experience with People Management can expect to make 40 percent more than other alumni ($83K on average).
 Many Baylor grads have knowledge of Project Management, with roughly a sixth of alumni using this program on the clock.
 Also considered top-notch skills are Microsoft Excel, Microsoft Office, and Marketing Communications.

 Benefits and Perks

-Only about two-fifths of alumni enjoy paid vacation and one in four survey participants receive sick leave.
-Health coverage is awarded to most survey participants, and dental insurance is issued to a strong majority of respondents as well.
-Most graduates opt for a 401(k) to save for retirement.
-Baylor University grads also enjoy benefits like life insurance, a company-subsidized cell phone, a casual working environment, and flexible hours.
+Only two-fifths of alumni earn paid vacation and just one in four survey participants get paid sick time.
+A large number of alums report contributing to a 401(k).
+Benefits are rather generous for graduates of this school; most respondents are rewarded with health insurance and a strong majority of alums report dental coverage, too.
+Graduates of Baylor University are also recipients of life insurance, a company-subsidized cell phone, a casual working environment, and flexible hours.

-Clark University grads bring in salaries of around around $58K, making them the most similar to Baylor alumni in terms of earnings.
+Clark University grads report the most similar salaries to Baylor alums, earning around $58K on average.
 Wake Forest University, Nova Southeastern University, and the University of Dayton are also similar to Baylor.